 Whirling blade–style coffee grinders are cheap and useful for lots of things besides grinding coffee—such as grinding spices.
 But since you can’t immerse an electric grinder in water, how do you get it clean?
 The short answer: bread, rice, sugar, or salt!

-And yes, you do need to clean that coffee grinder, ideally pretty frequently.
+Yes, you really do need to clean that coffee grinder, ideally pretty frequently.
 It may not get as disgusting or dangerous as your smelly kitchen sponge, but old coffee oils and residue can mute or muck up the taste of your fresh coffee beans, tanking your dreams of the perfect pour-over.
-So, how do you get rid of that gunk?

 We still stand by the Chowhound community advice dished out in 2013:

 Simply grind something else in it that will absorb the oils and odors without adding any of its own.
 Chowhound escondido123 recommended a piece of bread.
 Meanwhile, chileheadmike suggested kosher salt, and scubadoo97 spoke up for instant white rice—but make sure it’s instant (parboiled) rice, not regular rice, or it might break your grinder, according to chefj.
 Sugar also works well to absorb oils and odors, whether from coffee or other spices, ellabee said.

 Hamilton Beach Fresh Grind Coffee Grinder, $15.96 on Amazon

 A super-affordable blade-style model that's a best-seller on Amazon.

 OXO Brew Conical Burr Coffee Grinder, $99.95 on Amazon

 CNET's pick for best burr grinder based on performance and price.